 Visual cortex.
 In the visual cortex, 46% of COIs (16 out of 35) showed intramodal processing across the whole spectrum and, therefore, they were classified as fCOIs.
-Intramodal processing was also observed in each single frequency band, although to a lesser degree in comparison to the auditory cortex (from 23% of fCOIs in the θ band to 34% of COIs in the α band).

-We observed that 1 fCOI (6% of the total fCOIs) presented cross-modal processing in the α band, with a depressed activity:

-this fCOI also showed intramodal processing in the same frequency band and, therefore, it was labelled as bimodal fCOIs.
-Remarkably, cross-modal processing was also observed in 3 fCOIs (19% of total fCOIs) in the high- γ band with enhanced responses; however, in these fCOIs the intramodal processing occurred in the low-frequency bands, but not in the high- γ band.
+Intramodal processing was also observed in each single frequency band, although to a lesser degree in comparison to the auditory cortex (from 23% of fCOIs in the $\theta$ band to 34% of COIs in the $\alpha$ band).
+We observed that 1 fCOI (6% of the total fCOIs) presented cross-modal processing in the $\alpha$ band, with a depressed activity: this fCOI also showed intramodal processing in the same frequency band and, therefore, it was labelled as bimodal fCOIs.
+Remarkably, cross-modal processing was also observed in 3 fCOIs (19% of total fCOIs) in the high- $\gamma$ band with enhanced responses; however, in these fCOIs the intramodal processing occurred in the low-frequency bands, but not in the high- $\gamma$ band.
 These fCOIs were, therefore, classified as cross-modal fCOIs.

-Multisensory processing was detected in 1 fCOIs (6% of total fCOIs) in the θ band (showing enhanced and additive activity), in 2 fCOIs (13% of total fCOIs) in the α band (showing enhanced and subadditive activity), in 2 fCOIs (13% of total fCOIs) in the β band (showing depression with both additive and subadditive activity) and in 1 fCOIs (6% of total fCOIs) in the γ band (showing enhanced but additive activity).
+Multisensory processing was detected in 1 fCOIs (6% of total fCOIs) in the $\theta$ band (showing enhanced and additive activity), in 2 fCOIs (13% of total fCOIs) in the $\alpha$ band (showing enhanced and subadditive activity), in 2 fCOIs (13% of total fCOIs) in the $\beta$ band (showing depression with both additive and subadditive activity) and in 1 fCOIs (6% of total fCOIs) in the $\gamma$ band (showing enhanced but additive activity).
 Due to the presence of both intramodal and multisensory processing in the same frequency band, all these fCOIs were labelled as MSI fCOIs.
-Multisensory processing was also observed in the high- γ band in 1 fCOI (6% of total fCOIs): in this case, as observed for the cross-modal fCOIs, the multisensory processing was not accompanied by the intramodal processing in the same frequency band.
+Multisensory processing was also observed in the high- $\gamma$ band in 1 fCOI (6% of total fCOIs): in this case, as observed for the cross-modal fCOIs, the multisensory processing was not accompanied by the intramodal processing in the same frequency band.
+Please, note that 3 fCOIs identifted as bimodal or MSI in one frequency band were identifted as bimodal/MSI/cross-modal fCOIs in other frequency bands, while the other fCOIs showed their multisensory activity only in the specifted frequency band.